JuliaReach/SetPropagation-FEM-Examples/README.md

-# RFEM_RE
-Repeatability Evaluation package for "Combining Set Propagation with Finite Element Methods for Time Integration in Transient Solid Mechanics Problems"
+## Repeatability Evaluation package for "Combining Set Propagation with Finite Element Methods for Time Integration in Transient Solid Mechanics Problems"